juhis/genstats/README.md

 * Welch's t-test (unequal variances t-test)
 * Wilcoxon test (Mann-Whitney U test)

+T-tests return a p-value, a t-statistic and degrees of freedom.
+Wilcoxon test returns a p-value and area under the curve (AUC).
+All tests are one-tailed.
+Multiply the returned p-value by two to get a two-tailed p-value.

 ## Usage example
 ```javascript
 var genstats = require('genstats')